Anatomy Trains Structural Integration (ATSI)

 Want to try one session?

 You can try one 90 minute myofascial release treatment.
 The session begins with a postural assessment followed by treatment to release fascial adhesions.
 This begins to hydrate and gain elasticity in the body.
-It’s a great way to try the technique before committing to the more thorough strategic 12 sessions or the introductory balancing 3 session series.
+It’s a great way to try the technique before committing to the more thorough strategic 12 sessions.

 What to wear to your appointment